Skip to main content

 This low-priced Conair embodies the differences between a high-end dryer and a budget one.
 It was noticeably heavier, seemed louder, and had a weaker air stream than its competition.

-Like most of the blow dryers, it has two speed and three heat settings, but the low speed setting isn’t powerful enough while the high one feels uncontrollable, which led to my hair getting tossed around and looking poofy instead of smooth and straightened.
+Like most of the blow dryers, it has two speed and three heat settings, but the low speed setting isn’t powerful enough while the high one feels uncontrollable, which led to Jessica's hair getting tossed around and looking poofy instead of smooth and straightened.
 Sure, it’ll dry your hair at a fraction of the price of others, but so will our Best Value pick, which works way better.

 Pros